Download one of our guides to the LkSG, EUDR, CSRD & sustainability now Mehr erfahren →

 Significance of the LkSG in combating child labor

 Risk management is a central component of the LkSG.
 Companies must identify and assess potential risks of child labor within their supply chains (§ 2 para.
 2 no. 2 LkSG).
-This is done through regular risk analyses and assessments, whereby child labor is considered one of the main human rights violations.
+This is done through regular risk analyses and assessments, with child labor being considered one of the main human rights violations.

 Based on the risk assessments, companies are obliged to take appropriate measures to reduce the likelihood and impact of child labor.
 This includes the development and implementation of prevention programs, the training of suppliers and the introduction of control mechanisms.

-An effective due diligence program is a crucial step in the fight against child labor.
-Here are key measures that companies can take:
+An effective due diligence program is a key lever in the fight against child labor.
+It is crucial that companies not only document risks, but also consistently manage them and enable remedial action.
+Key measures include

 Cooperation with relevant partners is essential.
 Companies should actively cooperate with NGOs, government agencies and other organizations to combat child labour: